luke-chapman/ninja-taisen/README.md

 ```

 ### Submit a curl command
-The commands below work on Windows using Command Prompt.
-They may need some bashing-into-shape to get them to work in other contexts
+The commands below work on Windows using Command Prompt; minor variants should work in other environments.

 #### choose
 ```